 (Mark.
 Portaliou 19 – in the modern city of Rethymnon).

-Nikos Souvlaki: A favorite place in town for gyros (as well as other meat dishes), Nikos Souvlaki has been serving pita wraps for many years and, according to those returning, flavors can’t help getting better and better.
+Nikos Souvlaki: A favorite place in town for gyros, Nikos Souvlaki has been serving pita wraps for many years and, according to those returning, flavors get better and better.
 Very convenient prices too.

 (Arkadiou 70, old town).

 Three things to do in Rethymnon in the afternoon

 4. Explore the Turkish past of Rethymnon

-One thing that usually surprises visitors is the impressive amount of Turkish buildings still surviving in town.
-The old town skyline has characteristic tall minarets which have been recently refurbished and embellished.
+One thing that usually surprises visitors is the impressive amount of Turkish buildings that still survive in town.
+The old town skyline has tall minarets which have been recently refurbished and embellished.
 There are also mosques and the typical Turkish balconies made of wood, covering the Venetian facades of dozens of buildings.

 In town, you can find Crete’s most vivid example of Ottoman architecture, so take some time to check the Turkish sights well worth exploring in the old town.